 - Cracks: These can occur from house settling or temperature fluctuations.

-- Holes: Smaller holes can often be patched, while larger damage might necessitate replacing entire sections.
+- Holes: Smaller holes can often be patched easily, while larger damage might necessitate replacing entire sections.

 Tools and Materials Needed

-- Drywall joint compound (all-purpose compound or Plus 3) 3.5 Qt All Purpose Compound and 3.5 Qt Plus 3 Compound
+- 3.5 Qt All Purpose Joint Compound for taping, and 3.5 Qt Plus 3 Lightweight Joint Compound for your final coats.

 Step-By-Step Guide to Repairing Drywall Ceilings

 Start by protecting your workspace to minimize dust and debris.
-Cover furniture and floors with drop cloths.
-Here’s a quick checklist:
+Lay down Plastic Drop Cloths and throw on a 3M Dust Mask and Dewalt Safety Goggles.

-- Turn off power to the area (if applicable).
+- Turn off power to the area (if you had to remove ceiling fixtures).

-- Use a utility knife to cut away any damaged drywall.
+- Use your utility knife to score and cut away any damaged, crumbly drywall.

 - Carefully remove loose tape or compound around the damaged area.